Learn to Hunt

 Private well owners or users can contact your local county sanitarian and ask to arrange a free arsenic test through the Grants to Counties well program.
 You can also contact the State Hygienic Laboratory (1- 800-421-IOWA) to obtain the test kit and pay for the testing yourself.

 Treatment options when your arsenic level is too high.
 If you find that you water contains too much arsenic, you have some choices on how to manage your drinking water.
-They include:There are treatment options available for wells that have elevated levels of arsenic.
-Normally, only the water used for consumption/drinking needs to be treated.
-Information about arsenic and water treatment options can be found in a State Hygienic Laboratory information booklet Well Water Quality and Home Treatment Systems.
+Information about arsenic and water treatment options can be found in a State Hygienic Laboratory information booklet Well Water Quality and Home Treatment Systems and in a booklet published by the Water Quality Association Booklet.

 Other helpful resources for arsenic information: